 1. Immature nervous system

-The most likely cause of a baby or newborn’s trembling lips and jaws is an under developed nervous system and is a completely normal occurrence in a baby.
-This is especially true if you have a new born baby or a very young baby as it’s at this stage they’re doing most of their growing.
+The most likely cause of a baby or newborn’s trembling lips and jaws is an underdeveloped nervous system and is a completely normal occurrence in a baby.
+This is especially true if you have a newborn baby or a very young baby as it’s at this stage they’re doing most of their growing.
 If this is the cause then there may be other parts such as limbs trembling and jerking from time to time.

-While the baby is growing then the electric signals from the brain through the body can be sent erratically and can overwhelm an immature nervous system which can result in lip quivering, jerking and what can only be described as ‘random’ movements of the body.
+While the baby is growing, the electric signals from the brain through the body can be sent erratically and can overwhelm an immature nervous system which can result in lip quivering, jerking and what can only be described as ‘random’ movements of the body.

 This is a common and completely normal thing to see in a baby and absolutely no cause for concern, especially if you have a very young baby.
-As time goes by and their nervous system develops more this will happen less often until it stops completely.
+As time goes by and their nervous system develops more these bottom lip quivers will happen less often until it stops completely.
 An immature nervous system should not cause your baby to tremor for long stretches instead it will happen sporadically throughout the day.

-If you have an older baby who is over 6 months old and your finding the quivering and jerking movements to be worrying then arrange to discuss this with your GP.
+If you have an older baby who is over 6 months old and you’re finding the lip quivering and jerking movements to be worrying then arrange to discuss this with your GP.

 2. They’re chilly

-If a bit of the chills is what’s caused the quivering then it will go away quite easily if you add some extra layers or a blanket.
+If a bit of the chills is what’s caused the lower lip quivering then it will go away quite easily if you add some extra layers or a blanket.

 4. They’ve got wind

-Your baby could be twitching their lip because they have wind and struggling to get it out themselves.
+Your baby could be twitching their lip because they have wind and are struggling to get it out.
 The twitching is probably a response to your baby trying to use muscles that just aren’t strong enough to try and wind themselves.
-If you see your baby’s lip twitching why not try and wind them to see if that works.
+If you see your baby’s bottom lip quivering, try and wind them to see if that works.

-This has been left as the last point as a reason but it is so rate and uncommon for birth defects to be the reason your baby’s lips are trembling.
-In general, if your baby has a birth defect which has caused lip quivering then this will almost certainly not be the only symptom of it and the likelihood is that it will have been picked up while you’re in hospital, by a subsequent midwife or by your health visitor.
+This has been left as the last point as a reason because it is so rare and uncommon for birth defects to be the reason for your baby’s lip quivering or trembling.
+In general, if your baby has a birth defect which has caused lip quivering then this will almost certainly not be the only symptom of it.
+Also, the likelihood is that it will have been picked up while you were in hospital, or by a subsequent midwife or health visitor.

-A defect which affects blood sugar or the nervous system would be the cause of the lip quiver.
-If this is the case then your baby will be suffering from jitters and tremors often and chronically.
-If this is the case you should seek medical attention immediately.
+A defect which affects blood sugar or the nervous system would be the cause of the lip quiver, and your baby will be suffering from jitters and tremors often and chronically.
+If this is the case, you should seek medical attention immediately.